barisbay00/website/README.md

 - Concluded there was not much more to change.
 - Called it a day.

-Please feel free to do let me know if I missed anything else.
+Please feel free to let me know if I missed anything else.
 A good lesson for me, and all who like to learn swimming by jumping into the water first, is that triple-checking > double-checking.